HP LaserJet: 1990s

 In March 1990 HP introduced the LaserJet III, priced at US$2,395, with two new features: Resolution Enhancement technology (REt), which dramatically increased print quality, and HP PCL 5.
 Thanks to PCL 5, text scaling became easy, and thus customers were no longer restricted to 10- and 12-point type sizes.
 This had a dramatic effect on word processing software market.

-The HP LaserJet IIID was the same as the HP LaserJet III except it had 2 paper trays and duplex printing.
+The LaserJet IIID was the same as the LaserJet III except it had 2 paper trays and duplex printing.
 It sold for $4,995 in the fall of 1990.

-The first mass-market Ethernet network printer, the HP LaserJet IIISi, debuted in March 1991.
+The first mass-market Ethernet network printer, the LaserJet IIISi, debuted in March 1991.
 Priced at $5,495, it featured a high-speed, 17 ppm engine, 5MB of memory, 300-dpi output, Image REt and such paper handling features as job stacking and optional duplex printing.
-The LaserJet IIISi also was HP’s first printer to offer onboard Adobe PostScript emulation as opposed to the font-cartridge solution offered on earlier models.
+The LaserJet IIISi also was HP's first printer to offer onboard Adobe PostScript emulation as opposed to the font-cartridge solution offered on earlier models.

 In October 1992, HP introduced the LaserJet 4 featuring a Canon EX engine with native 600-dpi output and Microfine toner for US$2,199.
 This model also introduced TrueType fonts to LaserJets which ensured that the printer fonts exactly matched the fonts displayed on the computer screen.
 (TrueType fonts could print on an original LaserJet Plus or later, but they would be printed as graphics, making the printing slow and restricted to a limited page area or reduced resolution.)
 Some competitors also utilized the Canon EX engine, including Apple (LaserWriter Pro 600 and 630), Digital Equipment Corporation (DEClaser 5100), and Canon.

+By installing an HP JetDirect print server card, a LaserJet 4 / 4M printer could be connected to a network, for example as a departmental printer in companies instead of the larger III Si and 4 Si models.

 In 2020 The New York Times wrote "by the 1990s, it was a staple of offices around the world."
-The flagship of the family was the HP LaserJet 4 SiMX, launched in May 1993.
+The flagship of the family was the LaserJet 4 SiMX, launched in May 1993.
 It had several network interfaces by default, both Ethernet, Appletalk and TokenRing.
-Instant-on fusing was introduced with the HP LaserJet 4L in the spring of 1993.
+Instant-on fusing was introduced with the LaserJet 4L in the spring of 1993.
 It included a new low cost print engine.
 It sold for $1,229.